Visualizing Complex Functions

 Square of z.

 In the image, each hue is repeated twice and the density of the contours has doubled.
 The video is an interpolation between \(z\) and \(f(z) = z^2\).
-The points where the contours seem to converge I will refer to as poles.
-Poles are where the function goes to \(0\) or \(\pm\infty\).
-In this interpolation you can see a pole appear along the negative axis and merge into the original pole.
+The points where the contours seem to converge are zeros and poles.
+Poles are points that diverge to infinity.

 Cube